brianwoo/udemy-the-complete-flutter-dev/Readme-Flutter-Theming.md

 - Setup a Base Color Scheme - use ColorScheme.fromSeed()
 - From MaterialApp, setup ThemeData, use copyWith()
 - Override specific widget color as desired
+- onPrimaryContainer means foreground color, also the same for SecondaryContainer
+- primaryContainer means background color, same for onSecondaryContainer

 ```dart
 // Base ColorScheme